|

 Shenzhen

-In the year, the Group developed a plot of land no. K709-0003 located in Tung Kok Tau, Nanshan District, Shenzhen (the “Land”), which was granted to the Group by 深圳市規劃和自然資源局南山管理局 (Nanshan Administration of Shenzhen Municipal Bureau of Planning and Natural Resources) (the “Bureau”) last year.
+During the period, the Group continued to develop a plot of land known as Land No. K709-0003 located in Tung Kok Tau, Shekou, Nanshan District, Shenzhen (the “Land”).
+The Land was granted to the Group by 深圳市規劃和自然資源局南山管理局 (Nanshan Administration of Shenzhen Municipal Bureau of Planning and Natural Resources) in the prior year.

-The Land is primely located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of 後海濱路 (Hou Hai Bin Road), which is at the premier waterfront cultural and leisure region in Tung Kok Tau, Nanshan Distract.
-It covers a site area of approximately 65,000 square metres for multi-purpose development, with a developable gross floor area of approximately 179,000 square metres, comprising about 143,000 square metres for residential use and 29,000 square metres for commercial use and other supporting ancillary facilities.
+The Land is strategically located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of 後海濱路 (Hou Hai Bin Road) within the premier waterfront cultural and leisure region in Tung Kok Tau, Nanshan District.
+It covers a site area of approximately 65,000 square metres for multi-purpose development, with a developable gross floor area of approximately 179,000 square metres.
+This comprises about 143,000 square metres for residential use and 29,000 square metres for commercial use and other supporting ancillary facilities.

-Meanwhile, as previously disclosed, an ex-tenant lodged appeals (the “Appeals”) against the previous judgements with the Shenzhen Intermediate People’s Court of Guangdong Province (the “Court”), concerning four administrative proceedings filed by the ex-tenant as plaintiff against the relevant official authorities (the “Authorities”) as defendants, with Zhen Wah joined as a third party, relating to the Previous Lands.
-The ex-tenant opposed the relocation compensation agreement (the “Compensation Agreement”) previously entered into between the Authorities and Zhen Wah concerning demolition, relocation and compensation for those buildings, erections and equipment on the Previous Land; and claimed additional compensation.
-During the year, the Court dismissed three of four Appeals and upheld their original judgments.
-For the remaining Appeal, the Court modified the second ruling of its original judgment to order the Authorities to reconsider the ex-tenant’s compensation request, while upholding other parts of the original judgment.
-The Group and the JV Partner are monitoring the progress and will take appropriate actions as and when necessary, based on the advice of their PRC legal advisers.
+Meanwhile, as previously disclosed, an ex-tenant has objected to the relocation compensation agreement previously entered into between the relevant official authorities (the “Authorities”) and Zhen Wah concerning demolition, relocation and compensation for those buildings, erections and equipment on the Previous Land; and claimed additional compensation.
+In the prior year, the court ordered the Authorities to reconsider the ex-tenant’s compensation claim.
+The Authorities (including Zhen Wah as third party) have since been in negotiation with the ex-tenant about the compensation claim.
+The Group and the JV Partner are monitoring the situation and will take appropriate actions as and when necessary, based on the advice of their PRC legal advisers.

 Based on the PRC legal advice received by the Group regarding historical disputes over Zhen Wah between the Group and JV Partner, including the change of equity interests from 80% to 49% in Zhen Wah in prior years (the “Historical Disputes”), the Group was entitled to the distribution of the relevant income and profit from the Previous Land held by Zhen Wah before re-development, as supported in the arbitral award made in 2010 after arbitration between the Group and JV Partner in respect of the Historical Disputes.
 The Group continued to act and to seek PRC legal advice and to take expedient actions (including but not limited to litigation and/or arbitration) to safeguard the best interest of the Group in Zhen Wah and its assets in respect of the Historical Disputes.